kode4food/interpol/doc/API_Reference.md

 # Interpol API Reference

 ## Interpol Core (interpol/interpol.js)
 The Interpol core is a single JavaScript module that exposes a single Function.
 This function is named `$interpol()` in the browser, but can be named explicitly in Node.js.
-The purpose of this function is to compile template strings, or to load pre-parsed JSON templates.
+The purpose of this function is to compile template strings, or to load pre-compiled JSON templates.
 You can call it like so:

 ```javascript
 var $interpol = require('interpol');